manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 			```
 </if>

+## Options for custom image

+Either of the following will get you a custom image.
+ - *Create* a custom image from an instance - follow [Task 1A](?lab=compute-instance-custom-image#Task1A:Howtocreateacustomimagefromaninstance?).
+ - *Import* an existing image into your tenancy using a URL - follow [Task 1B](?lab=compute-instance-custom-image#Task1B:HowtoimportanexistingimageusingaURL?).

-## Task 1: How to create a custom image from an instance?
+## Task 1A: How to create a custom image from an instance?

 Creating a custom image from an instance is a two-step process -
  - Clean up the instance